 Legal status of the Lesbian, Gay and Bisexual Community

 Kansas does not have statewide nondiscrimination laws on the basis of sexual orientation and/or gender identity.
 State employees are protected against discrimination on the basis of sexual orientation and gender identity by an executive order signed into law in August 2007 by then-Governor Kathleen Sebelius.
-This executive order was subsequently rescinded in February 2015 by Sam Brownback, but was reinstated in expanded form in January 2019 by the new Governor, Laura Kelly.
+This executive order was subsequently rescinded in February 2015 by Sam Brownback, but was reinstated in expanded form in January 2019 by Governor Laura Kelly.

-Certain cities and municipalities extend nondiscrimination protections to members of the LGBT+ community.
+Certain cities and municipalities extend nondiscrimination protections to members of the LGBTQ+ community.
 The cities of Fairway, Kansas City, Lawrence, Manhattan, Merriam, Mission, Mission Hills, Olathe, Roeland Park and Prairie Village, Westwood Hills and Wyandotte County all have laws in place prohibiting discrimination on the basis of sexual orientation and gender identity in both government/state and private employment, and in some cases housing and public accomodations.
 Additionally, the cities of Topeka, Emporia, Hutchinson and Olathe all prohibit discrimination against city employees on the basis of sexual orientation and gender identity.
 Lastly, the County of Shawnee and the city of Wichita both prohibit discrimination against city/county employees on the basis of sexual orientation.

 There are no legal restrictions against same-sex adoption in the state of Kansas.
 However, the 2018 Adoption Protection Act allows child placement agencies to decline to serve prospective adoptive parents where doing so would violate the agency’s sincerely held religious beliefs.